jh3y/tyto/README.md

 ![alt tag](https://raw.github.com/jh3y/tyto/master/screenshots/tyto5.png)

+###discuss
+i have yet to work my way through the feedback and insight left on Hacker News to create an issue list etc. so feel free to join the discussion [here](https://news.ycombinator.com/item?id=6886834).

+It would be really appreciated!  :)
 ###contributing
 if you feel __tyto__ would be something you'd like to contribute ideas to or enhancements please don't hesitate to get in touch or fork the repo and submit a pull request. i know __tyto__ has many flaws so I welcome the criticism to be honest as any publicity is good publicity.
 ###license